Worried that your partner, colleague, or loved one might have Asperger’s? Or that you might have it yourself?

 3. Little to no eye contact.

 If you tell them about it, they might then try extra hard to look you in the eye and then overdo it.
 They are doing their best, they just don’t have the same inbuilt feeling for eye contact that you might.

 4. Not one for social graces.

 What many people consider ‘normal manners’ may not be intuitive for someone with Asperger’s.
 They can walk away when you are talking, invite you over for dinner then ignore you, open the door to let you into their house and look at you then walk off….

 5. Obsessive focus on one topic (which can be an unusual one).

-The interest can then completely change (which can feel hard if you are the obsessive focus of a person with Asperger’s, only for him or her to then seem totally uninterested).
+The focused interest can completely change (which can feel hard if you are the obsessive focus of a person with Asperger’s, only for him or her to then seem totally uninterested).

 6. Unable to understand what you are feeling.

 7. Different conversational skills.

 Again, those with Asperger’s can talk a lot about what interests them, unable to see that others are either offended or uninterested.
 But if they don’t like someone, they might suddenly not talk at all, which can be awkward.

 8. Not a ‘sharer’.

 Wondering why the person you know doesn’t ask about how your day went?
 Or tell you about their recent successes?
 Sharing personal experience unprompted is not a given for someone with Asperger’s.

 Last minute change of plans?
 This can be very upsetting or even overwhelming for someone with Aspergers, who are more comfortable if things go a certain way all the time.